Dan-La/scientific-challenges-and-directions/README.md

 * Feel free to [email us](#contact-us).

 ## Annotated datasets and model
-The train, test, and val csvs are can be downloaded from our repository directly.
+The train, test, and val csvs are can be downloaded from [huggingface](https://huggingface.co/datasets/DanL/scientific-challenges-and-directions-dataset).
-You can download a pre-trained model from [here](https://challenges-directions.s3.us-west-2.amazonaws.com/Multilabel_ProblemDirection.pth
+You can download a pre-trained model from [here](https://huggingface.co/DanL/scientific-challenges-and-directions).
-).
 ## Example notebook
 We include an example notebook that uses the model for inference.
 See `Inference_Notebook.ipynb`.